Bake to the roots

 1. Add the flour, sugar, and salt to a large bowl and mix until combined.
 Add the butter in small pieces and cut with a pastry blender or knife into pea-sized pieces.
 Gradually add the ice water and mix in until the dough starts coming together.
 Form a ball, flatten and wrap in plastic wrap.
 Place in the fridge for at least 1 hour.

 5. For the caramelized orange line a baking sheet with baking parchment and set aside.
-Add the sugar and water to a large pan and bring to a boil.
+Add the sugar and water to a large pan and bring it to a boil.
 Cut the orange into thin slices.
-As soon as the sugar starts to brown, add the orange slices and let caramelize.
+As soon as the sugar starts to brown, add the orange slices and let them caramelize.
 Take out when well coated and place on the prepared baking sheet to cool down.

 1. Das Mehl mit Zucker und Salz in einer großen Schüssel vermischen.
 Die Butter in kleinen Stücken dazugeben und dann mit einem Teigmischer oder Messer in erbsengroße Stücke zerteilen.
 Das Eiswasser nach und nach dazugeben und alles verkneten.
 Eine Kugel formen, platt drücken und dann in Klarsichtfolie einschlagen und für mindestens 1 Stunde in den Kühlschrank legen.